MSc in Public Policy

 - Evidence of English competency which meets DCU entry requirements - see link

 Dates for Submission of Applications

 - Please apply through PAC www.pac.ie.
-First round applications for EU applicants close 27 April 2018.
-Should places still be available on this programme, the final date for receipt of applications will be 31 July 2018 for entry in Autumn 2018.
+First round applications for EU applicants closed on 27 April 2018.
+A second round of applications will be reviewed after 25 June 2018.
+Should places still be available on this programme, the final date for receipt of applications will be 14 August 2018 for entry in Autumn 2018.

 Applicants who require a study visa for the purposes of gaining entry into Ireland are advised to apply as early as possible.
 If you need a study visa and are a Non EU student, you are not eligible to apply for part time programmes as study visas are only granted for full time programmes.

 To apply for this programme use the PAC code DC648 (full time) and DC649 (part time).